pulumi/docs/content/docs/intro/concepts/state.md

 `pulumi config set --secret <key> <value>` because `pulumi.com` uses a different key to encrypt your secrets than the local endpoint.

-If you'd like to migrate your stacks from the filesystem to the `pulumi.com` backend, you can follow the steps below.
-Suppose the stack "my-app-production" has been managed with a local checkpoint file, and you want to migrate it to `pulumi.com`, run the following commands if you are logged in to the local
+If you'd like to migrate your stacks from the filesystem to the Pulumi Service backend, you can follow the steps below.
+Suppose the stack "my-app-production" has been managed with a local checkpoint file, and you want to migrate it to the Pulumi Service.
+Run the following commands if you are logged in to the local
 endpoint:

 ```sh